 He looked out the front of the shuttle and in the night, he could already make out the shape of the continent.
 Tierra was a landmass of the about two and half million square miles.
 Large enough to fit a population of about three hundred million humans.
-Unfortunately, every since the arrival of the Tevrakas - vile beasts whose main instinct was to kill and eat any leaving organism besides themselves - that population had dropped to less than half a million.
-The Tevrakas had taken over the land now, forcing us to build our cities - which we decided to call: Districts - underground, for better protection.
+Unfortunately, every since the arrival of the Tevrakas - vile beasts whose main instinct was the killing of all living organism besides themselves - that population had dropped to less than half a million.
+The Tevrakas had taken over the land now, forcing the humans to build their cities - which they decided to call: Districts - underground, for better protection.
 Energy shields helped in keeping the creatures from attacking the solar panels which provided the energy needed to survive underground.
 It provided the energy for the artificial lights, and the technology used in the Districts.
 Event then, energy was scarce, as it relied on the sun and during winters, the sun was rarely up.
 And a revolution during these energy crisis, was ideal.
 It had happened in the past and it will surely happen again.
 Which is why his mission was of utmost importance.
 And why he trusted no one but himself to carry it through.

 A beeping noise brought his attention back inside the shuttle...to the radar.
-He saw the reds dots appear - Tevrakas no doubt.
+He saw the reds dots appear - Tevrakas.
 They were getting closer, approaching the shuttle.
 First there were two dots, then three...four.
-Damn, they had found him.
-Those damn beast could not only fly but seemed to sense high energy levels, which the shuttle's power generator seemed to a lot of.
+They had somehow found him.
+Those damn beast could not only fly but seemed to sense high energy levels.
 He took the driver's seat and typed in the code for the energy shield.
-At the least the shield would buy him enough time to lose them.
+At the very least the shield would buy him enough time to lose them.
 But to his growing horror, the screen read: Access Denied.
 He tried again.
 Same results.
-Damn.
+Damn, he cursed.
 He switched the auto-pilot off and took manual control.
 The dots were nearly upon him.
 He speed up the shuttle downward, trying to lose the beasts.
 But It didn't work.